 The conference, to be held in the near future, will discuss all issues of Red Sea state, Kassala, and El Gedaref.
 Its outcomes will be binding to both the Sudanese government and the people of eastern Sudan.

-Nazir Mohamed Turk, head of the Hadendawa clan, called for a quick implementation of the provisions of the eastern Sudan track peace agreement, signed in Juba on February 21, “as it deals with 60 per cent of the problems”.
+Nazir Sayed Tirik, head of the Hadendowa clan, called for a quick implementation of the provisions of the eastern Sudan track peace agreement, signed in Juba on February 21, “as it deals with 60 per cent of the problems”.

 Ali Abu Amna, head of the United Popular Front for Liberation and Justice, a member of the independent Beja Chieftainship Council, announced that it was agreed at the recent Juba meeting to form a committee for coordination and follow-up between Sudan’s Sovereign Council and the Beja Chieftainship Council.